How to Dehydrate Carrots

 Equipment Spotlight: Dehydrators

-If you’re in the market for a dehydrator, we recommend buying one that has an adjustable temperature, which will allow you to dial in the drying temp to give you the best results for individual ingredients.
+If you’re in the market for a dehydrator, we recommend buying one with an adjustable temperature.
+This will allow you to dial in the drying temp to give you the best results for individual ingredients.
 The dehydrator we recommend (and use) most often is the COSORI Premium.
 You can also check out our best dehydrators post for a comparison of all the dehydrators we’ve used and would recommend.

 How to Tell When Carrots are Done